microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

     - **RHSM Pool ID for RHEL OS** - Red Hat Subscription Manager Pool ID (Should have RHEL entitlement).
 Mandartory if you select the BYOS RHEL OS License type.
 You can leave it blank if you select RHEL OS License type PAYG.

+    - **Storage Replication** - Choose the Replication Strategy for your Storage account.

     - **VM Size** - Choose the appropriate size of the VM from the dropdown options.

     - **Number of Instances** - Number of VMs to be deployed.